mongodb/mongodb-kubernetes-operator/docs/secure.md

 1. Test your connection over TLS by

-   - Connecting to a `mongod` container using `kubectl`:
+   - Connecting to a `mongod` container inside a pod using `kubectl`:

    ```
-   kubectl exec -it mongodb-replica-set -c mongod -- bash
+   kubectl exec -it <mongodb-replica-set-pod> -c mongod -- bash
    ```

-   Where `mongodb-replica-set` is the name of your MongoDBCommunity resource
+   Where `mongodb-replica-set-pod` is the name of a pod from your MongoDBCommunity resource

    - Then, use `mongosh` to connect over TLS:
+   For how to get the connection string look at [Deploy A Replica Set](deploy-configure.md#deploy-a-replica-set)

    ```
-   mongosh --tls --tlsCAFile /var/lib/tls/ca/ca.crt --tlsCertificateKeyFile \
+   mongosh "<connection-string>" --tls --tlsCAFile /var/lib/tls/ca/ca.crt --tlsCertificateKeyFile /var/lib/tls/server/*.pem
-   /var/lib/tls/server/*.pem \
-   --host <mongodb-replica-set>.<mongodb-replica-set>-svc.<namespace>.svc.cluster.local
    ```

-   Where `mongodb-replica-set` is the name of your MongoDBCommunity resource and `namespace` is the namespace of your deployment.
+   Where `mongodb-replica-set` is the name of your MongoDBCommunity resource, `namespace` is the namespace of your deployment and  `connection-string` is a connection string for your `<mongodb-replica-set>-svc` service.